Debt To Asset Ratio Meaning

-This ratio is typically used by investors, analysts, and creditors to assess the overall risk of a company.
-A company with a higher ratio indicates that the company is more leveraged.
-Hence, it is considered to be a risky investment, and the banker might reject the loan request of such entity.
-Further, if the ratio of a company increases steadily, it could be indicative of the fact that a default is imminent at some point in the future.
+The debt to asset ratio analysis is typically used by investors, analysts, and creditors to assess a company’s overall risk.
+A company with a higher ratio indicates that company is more leveraged.
+Hence, it is considered a risky investment, and the banker might reject the loan request of such an entity.
+Further, if the ratio of a company increases steadily, it could indicate that a default is imminent at some point in the future.

 The following inferences can be used as a guide to assess the financial health of a company:

 - If the ratio is equal to one, then it means that all the company assets are funded by debt, which indicates high leverage.

 - If the ratio is greater than one, then it means that the company has more debt in its books than assets.
 It is indicative of extremely high leverage.